Dental Hygiene

 Compliance with required immunization records and a national background check, provided by the college-approved vendor, must be completed and submitted before the first day of Dental Hygiene classes.
 Details of these requirements will be provided at orientation.
 In addition, there will be information regarding a mandatory Suicide Prevention Training for Healthcare Professionals course and the American Heart Association BLS Provider CPR training.

-Individuals who are involved in the provision of dental hygiene services may be exposed to blood borne pathogens that may result in human disease.
-The Dental Hygiene program adheres to the practice of "Standard Precautions" as outlined by OSHA (Occupational Safety and Health Administration).
-This is necessary to ensure that appropriate measures are taken to minimize health risks to students, patients, staff, and visitors.
-Standard Precautions apply to all facility personnel, faculty and students who, under normal daily tasks, may anticipate contact with blood and other potentially infectious material containing organisms such as HIV, HBV and HBC.
+Individuals engaged in the provision of dental hygiene services may encounter exposure to blood borne pathogens (BBP) and airborne viruses, potentially resulting in human disease.
+The Dental Hygiene program adheres to the practice of Standard Precautions as defined by OSHA (Occupational Safety and Health Administration).
+This adherence ensures the implementation of measures to minimize health risks to students, patients, staff, and visitors.
+Standard Precautions are essential for all facility personnel, faculty, and students who, in their regular duties, might expect contact with blood and other potentially infectious materials containing organisms such as HIV, HBV and HBC.

 Each state, the District of Columbia and the U.S. protectorates vary in what professions they require to be licensed and the educational requirements for those licenses.
 It’s important to understand whether the degree or certificate you obtain from CBC will meet the educational eligibility requirements for a license in the state in which you plan to practice.